Anthony Shriver: Politics

 Shriver - along with most members of the extended Kennedy family - is a part of the Democratic Party.
 In 2005, he considered running for Governor of Florida in the 2006 election.
 He was also said to have considered a run for Governor of Florida in the 2010 election.

 Personal life

 Shriver married Alina Mojica on July 2, 1993, in Hyannis Port, Massachusetts.
-Until March 2020, he resided in Miami Beach, Florida, with Alina and their five children: Edward Nunez (Teddy), Eunice Julia Shriver, Francesca Maria Shriver, Carolina Fitzgerald Kennedy Shriver, and John Joseph Sargent Shriver.
-Alina and Anthony filed for divorce in November 2018, They sold their shared Miami Beach home in March 2020.
+Until March 2020, he resided in Miami Beach, Florida, with Alina and their five children: Edward Anthony “Teddy” Shriver (b.
+1988, who married Torri Newman), Eunice Julia Shriver (b.
+1994, who married Michael “Mikey” Garcia), Francesca Maria “Chessy” Shriver (b.
+1994), Carolina Fitzgerald “Caro” Kennedy Shriver (b.
+2001) and John Joseph “Joey” Sargent Shriver (b.
+2009).
+Alina and Anthony filed for divorce in November 2018; they sold their shared Miami Beach home in March 2020.